Kidney Stones In Children

-Stones can lodge in any part of the urinary system.
-To locate them, we will use imaging tests such as:
+Since kidney stones can lodge in any part of the urinary system, to locate them a variety of imaging tests may be used including:

 - Computerized tomography (CT) scan

 Treatment for kidney stones depends on the size of the stone and whether they are causing pain or blocking the urinary tract.
 Since most stones pass on their own, we may try to let the stone pass, while providing medicine to reduce pain.
 If we believe large, difficult or multiple stones could block urine flow or cause infection, we may use ultrasonic shockwave lithotripsy.
 This non-invasive procedure breaks stones into fragments so they more easily pass.
 Here is a look at other treatment options that may be utilized: